 Florida vehicle registration

 Once you have assembled the information, all you need to do is fill out the Leon County Homestead Tax Exemption Form and submit it to the Leon County Tax Appraiser’s office.

 Special Exemptions Provided For Widows, Widowers & The Disabled

 For those Florida property owners who are classified as widows, widowers, and persons with disabilities, there are a number of additional exemptions available for new applications for Homestead.
 The Widow, Widower or Disability Exemption must be made in person at the Property Appraiser’s Office between January 1st and March 1st.
 If you wish to pre-file for the Homestead, this can be accomplished from March through December 31st for the next calendar year.
-Click or call CENTURY 21 Manausa and Associates for the local tax office location nearest you.
+Click or call Joe Manausa Real Estate for the local tax office location nearest you.

 Your Leon County Ad Valorem Property Taxes

 When it comes to buying your Leon County home, it is important to estimate the property tax for the property.
 Don’t be fooled by the current tax bill once you buy the home, as property taxes will be assessed on the home’s new value.
 We recommend a good rule of thumb is to calculate your property taxes at 2% of the purchase price.
 For the most current Leon County Ad Valorem Property Tax Rate, contact us here at 21 CENTURY Manausa and Associates and we will provide the most up to date information on tax rates in Tallahassee and Leon County.
 Below you will find information taken directly from the Leon County website regarding local Ad Valorem Taxes on Real and Personal Property.

 “ Ad Valorem taxes on real property and tangible personal property are collected by the Tax Collector on an annual basis, beginning on November 1st for the year January through December.
 It is the responsibility of each taxpayer ensure that his/her taxes are paid and that a tax bill is received.